Getting to Know You...

 Over the course of the COVID-19 pandemic, however, Farrel noticed a shift as her customers began ordering not only for themselves, but for others as well.
 Farrel was often called upon to either bless nurses, other frontline workers, and the elderly on her customers’ dime, with the same meals they themselves had enjoyed; or they would pay double, triple, even quadruple the cost of their meals to donate to future families Farrel might hear of in need.
 This beautiful “pay it forward” theme has become Farrel’s favorite part of the ministry, and one she jokingly and lovingly refers to as “the 1-800-FLOWERS of casseroles.”

-The heart of the Acts Kitchen lies in goals much bigger than ourselves: Bolstering faith.
-Providing real good, feel good food to our community, at a fair cost that doesn’t leave anyone feeling taken advantage of.
-Encouraging fellowship in a painfully disconnected time.
+Our hearts lie in goals much bigger than ourselves: Providing real good, feel good food to our community.
+Bolstering faith.
+Dealing hope.
 And getting back to the basics of loving one another, in all ways, at all costs.
 It does not lie in making a living for ourselves.
-For this reason, all funds that enter The Acts Kitchen stay within The Acts Kitchen, and enable us to host frequent community outreaches and bless families as we hear of them in need.
+For this reason, all meals we provide are 100% free of charge.
+And while we do accept donations, all funds that enter The Acts Kitchen stay within The Acts Kitchen, and enable us to host frequent community outreaches and bless families as we hear of them in need.
 We make zero personal profit.

 “I used to be scared of small beginnings, like launching a project of this magnitude with little more than my tiny kitchen, some to-go boxes, and a love of sharing good food to offer,” Farrel has said.
 “Now, I’m just excited for the dream, and the chance to share and serve as best I can with what I’ve been given.